Troubled Families – Working to Welcome

 Places, people and activities- what will it take?

-Join us in this judgement and jargon-free day to explore how we can move beyond simply labeling and making assumptions about people to building the kinds of relationships that make it more likely people will participate.
+Join us in this judgement and jargon-free day to explore how we can move beyond simply labelling and making assumptions about people to building the kinds of relationships that make it more likely people will participate.

 This day is for anyone who sees the value of community building but isn’t sure how to get started.
 We recognise that people need ‘structures for participation’ and know that people are best connected on the basis of mutuality, not neediness; that a person must be an active contributor in order to foster relationships.
 This day will provide those attending with the tools and processes to enable them to get started on the intentional building of relationships.